-Participating Providers who bill for services for Medicaid Members must be enrolled in the New York State Medicaid Management Information System (MMIS) with the exception of Licensed Master Social Workers, Licensed Mental Health Counselors, Licensed Marriage and Family Therapists, Certified Registered Nurse Anesthetists, and Registered Dietitians unless they are also Certified Diabetes Educators.
+Participating Providers who bill for services for Medicaid Members must be enrolled in the New York State Medicaid Management Information System (MMIS) with the exception of Licensed Master Social Workers, Licensed Mental

+Health Counselors, Licensed Marriage and Family Therapists, Certified Registered Nurse Anesthetists, Behavioral Analysts, Licensed Creative Arts Therapists, and Registered Dietitians unless they are also Certified Diabetes Educators.
 Additional information regarding enrollment in the New York State Medicaid Program is available at eMedNY.org.
+Please note that Certified Diabetes Educators must be under the supervision of a physician in a practice setting to be eligible for enrollment in MMIS.